Content Marketing and SEO — How to Write Content That Actually Ranks

 Minimum pace: 2 articles/month (small business, niche industry) Optimal pace: 4-8 articles/month (medium competition) Aggressive pace: 12-20 articles/month (high competition, fast growth)

 More important than quantity: Consistency and quality.
-2 great articles/month > 8 mediocre ones.
+2 great articles/month > 8 mediocre ones — that's not a platitude, it shows up in traffic numbers as clearly as it does in HubSpot's 90.63%.
 If you're looking for specific writing techniques, check out our guide on how to write SEO content.

 Content creation costs: